Dionysus 360 – an experimental performance based on three tragedies by Euripides

 Materials showing sketches of the three-dimensional environment

-Memesis – an experimental VR experience on the border of game and movie
+Memesis – an experimental VR experience on the intersection of game and movie

 Memesis (dir.
-Marta Giec) is an experimental VR experience on the border of game and movie made in CGI.
-Project involves the creation of the first part, which would be approximately 7 minutes long and constitute a kind of “demo”, an invitation to a further story, combining a surreal vision with a horror film.
+Marta Giec) is an experimental VR experience on the intersection of game and movie made in CGI.
+Project involves the creation of the first part, which would be approximately 7 minutes long and constitute a kind of “demo,” an invitation to a further story, combining a surreal vision with a horror film.
 The project is co-produced with the Visual Narratives Laboratory.

 The overriding goal of Memesis is to create an alternative, artificial reality in a 360° world, where the formal procedures characteristic for VR will fit the narration in such compatible way that they produce highly immersive experience in which the user will move in waves from a feeling of calm to horror and uncertainty.
 Additionally, the immersion will benefit from experimental treatments enhancing the VR experience, such as eye adaptation, video projection in the user immobilization mode (video plain), abstract textures created with analog video synthesizer and captured into digital environment, as well as triggers.